dfloren/ResistiveCircuit/README.md

 # ResistiveCircuit
-A basic analyzer for purely resistive circuits.
+A purely resistive circuit is built for resistors and voltage sources.
+Determines the magnitude of current flowing through each node using various adjacency matrices, LU decomposition, and Kirchoff's current law.

 Partner: Paul Cleofas